wangjunlem/msianspr-covid-faq/index.md

 _---_

-This document contains information that is most relevant to Malaysian citizens with Singapore Permanent Residence (SPR) status.
+This document site contains information that is most relevant to Malaysian citizens with Singapore Permanent Residence (SPR) status.

+The information in the site should be accurate as of the version number in the top right, read as date in YYYY-MM-DD and time in 24-hour format.

 If you find any errors (links not working, outdated information) in the document, please shoot me an email and I'll rectify it as soon as I can.
 Segala kesulitan amat dikesali. 🤭